Skip to content

 GreptimeDB

-Use Vector for ingestion, and no transforms are needed
+Uses Vector for ingestion, and no transforms are needed when using OTLP.

 sources: